yochaigal/cairn/resources/more-content.md

 ---
 layout: default
-title: Loadouts
+title: More Content
-nav_order: 20
+nav_order: 6
 parent: Resources
 has_children: true
 ---

-# Loadouts
+# More Content